 Hello, I'm Ben Houge, and this is my website.
 I'm an internationally active American artist operating at the nexus of music composition, video games, performance, sound installation, and digital art.
-I recently moved to Valencia, Spain, where I'm helping to develop and teach in the new Music Technology Innovation master's program at Berklee College of Music.
+In addition to my art practice, I have been working in the game industry since 1996, and I teach music technology in the Electronic Production and Design department at Berklee College of Music in Boston.
 For more details, check out my full bio, or to see what I've been up to lately, check out the news page or visit my blog.

 Here are a few recent highlights:

-- I composed an algorithmic soundtrack for the dance performance Please Be Seated by UK-based New Movement Collective, performed at Southbank Centre in London, Royal Theatre Winchester, La Rambleta in Valencia, and the Centro Cultural de Picanya.
+- I composed an algorithmic soundtrack for the dance performance Please Be Seated by UK-based New Movement Collective, performed at Southbank Centre in London, Royal Theatre Winchester, La Rambleta in Valencia, and the Centro Cultural de Picanya in 2014.

-- I gave a talk on "Optimizing Audio for Mobile Development" at the Game Developers Conference in Shanghai in October.
+- I gave a presentation entitled “Beyond Middleware: Thinking like a Programmer,” at the Game Developers Conference in San Francisco in March 2016, and previous a talk on "Optimizing Audio for Mobile Development" at the Game Developers Conference in Shanghai in October 2014.

 - I've presented two papers on my work at the MUME 2012 and MUME 2013 conferences on musical metacreation.